11740 words, novelette, REPRINT

 “But we’re not,” Conn said.
 He had lost his sword, his ship, his crew, but he felt light, fresh, as if he had just come newly alive again.
 “I don’t know what to make of that, but I will make something.
 I swear it.
 Let’s go.”

-First published in Warriors, edited by George R. R. Martin and Gardner Dozois.
+Originally published in Warriors, edited by George R. R. Martin and Gardner Dozois.